Kettlebell Workouts for Beginners

 1. With your feet in a staggered stance, hinge at the hips and place the kettlebell on the floor on the side opposite to your front foot, holding the handle with the opposite side hand.
 Maintain a neutral (flat) spine position throughout the movement.

-2. Lift the kettlebell by drawing your elbow toward your belly button, and squeezing your shoulder blades together.
-Instead of pulling your elbow up as high as you can, focus on creating tension through the lats and upper back by pulling your shoulder blade down and back.
-The elbow should just come to the side of the ribs or slightly above if the goal is targeting your back muscles.
+2. Lift the kettlebell by drawing your elbow toward your belly button and squeezing your shoulder blades together.
+Instead of pulling your elbow up as high as possible, focus on creating tension through the lats and upper back by pulling your shoulder blade down and back.
+If the goal targets your back muscles, the elbow should just come to the side of the ribs or slightly above.

 3. Lower the kettlebell back to the floor and release the shoulder blade before reengaging it for the next repetition.